Preventing Social Disappointment in Elections: Condorcet Loser and Social Disappointment in Voting Systems

 LUR: We decide which alternative(s) occur(s) at the bottom of the fewest lists and remove the remaining alternative(s) from all the lists.
 In this phase, $a$ is removed from each list leaving the following:

 Now, $c$ occurs at the bottom of 3 of 4 lists, and thus is eliminated.
 Hence, $b$ is the social choice when the LUR procedure is used. \end{example}

-\begin{proposition} LUR protocol satisfies the AAW, Monotonicity, Pareto criteria, and SDC, but does not satisfy the CWC, CLC, and IIA criteria. \end{proposition} \begin{proof} If candidate $a$ is ahead of candidate $b$ on every preference list, candidate $a$ has no last-place votes and therefore $b$ suffers elimination in the at most last round.
-Hence LUR method satisfies Pareto.
+\begin{proposition} LUR protocol satisfies the AAW, Monotonicity, Pareto criteria, and SDC, but does not satisfy the CWC, CLC, and IIA criteria. \end{proposition} \begin{proof} If candidate $a$ is ahead of candidate $b$ on every preference list, candidate $a$ has no last-place votes and therefore $b$ suffers elimination in some round.
+Hence the LUR method satisfies Pareto.

 The rest of proof is the same as proof of Proposition \ref{lu1} and \ref{lu2}. \end{proof}